A modular perspective to the jet suppression from a small to large radius in very high transverse momentum jets: Introduction

-We further exploit the advantages that the JETSCAPE framework offers in Section~\ref{subSection:martini-ads}, that is the coupling of several different energy loss modules such as MARTINI~\cite{Schenke:2009gb} and AdS/CFT~\cite{Albacete_2008} with the MATTER~\cite{Cao:2017qpx} module to explore the quenching effects in a multi-stage manner.
-This approach provides insight into the interaction and energy loss mechanism in the medium with respect to the virtuality of the partonic jet.
-Comparing the experimental data with the trends from these different models which handle the low virtuality phase allows us to develop a lucid understanding of the physics governing the above models.
+We further exploit the advantages that the JETSCAPE framework offers in Section~\ref{subSection:martini-ads}, that is the coupling of several different energy loss models such as MARTINI~\cite{Schenke:2009gb} and AdS/CFT~\cite{Albacete_2008} with the MATTER~\cite{Cao:2017qpx} to explore the quenching effects in a multi-stage manner.
+This approach provides insight into the interaction and energy loss mechanisms in the medium concerning the virtuality of the partonic jet.
+Comparing the experimental data with the predictions from these different models, which handle the low virtuality phase, allows us to develop a lucid understanding of the physics governing the above models.

 In Section~\ref{subSection:radius-pt-dependence}, we proceed with concrete results from the above combinations of several successful models towards the jet radius dependence studies.
-An important measurement done by the CMS collaboration recently was the jet-${R_{AA}}$ for Pb-Pb collisions at the LHC and recording the data for jet cone area covering the radii from 0.2 up to 1 ~\cite{CMS:2021vui}.
-This analysis gives us an intricate understanding of the behaviour and interaction strength of the high-${p_{T}}$ inclusive collimated jets in proximity to the jet axis, for $R$ = 0.2 and the energy distribution around the cone for values of radii up to 1.
+An important measurement is done by the CMS collaboration with respect to the jet-${R_{AA}}$ in Pb-Pb collisions at ${\sqrt{s_{\rm NN}}}$ = 5.02 TeV at the LHC, for jet cone area covering the radii from 0.2 up to 1 ~\cite{CMS:2021vui}.
+This measurement gives us an intricate understanding of the behaviour and interaction strength of the high-${p_{T}}$ inclusive collimated jets in proximity to the jet axis, for $R$ = 0.2 and the energy distribution around the cone for values of radii up to 1.
 The current JETSCAPE framework is based on calculations of perturbative QCD and evolution in a dense medium, thus allowing us to go up to a radius of order 1.
-We also report the ratios of ${R_{AA}}$ for a given $R$ with respect to $R$ = 0.2 as a function of jet-${p_{T}}$ and jet radius $R$.
-This study provides a vivid picture of the energy transactions with the QGP as the jet cone size increases and the trends that the JETSCAPE framework predicts.
+We also report the double ratio, i.e., the ratio of ${R_{AA}}$ for a given $R$ with respect to $R$ = 0.2 as a function of jet-${p_{T}}$ and jet radius $R$.
+This study provides a vivid picture of the energy transactions with the QGP as the jet cone size increases, along with the trends that the JETSCAPE framework predicts.

 We conclude this work in Section~\ref{Section:conclusion}, with a concise account of the current JETSCAPE framework's potential to explain the jet-${R_{AA}}$ for larger area jet cones.
-We also shed light on the ability of the distinct combination of modules to describe the jet-${R_{AA}}$.
+We also shed light on the ability of the distinct combination of models to describe the jet-${R_{AA}}$.